-Low Power Mode: This option reduces energy usage and increases battery life.
+Low Power Mode: This option reduces energy usage.
 This is a good option for travel or when you’re away from a power source for an extended period of time.
-In System Settings, click Battery in the sidebar, then choose from the options in the Low Power Mode dropdown.
+In System Settings, click Battery in the sidebar, then choose from the options in the Low Power Mode pop-up menu.

-High Power Mode: Available on the 16-inch MacBook Pro.
+High Power Mode: Available on the MacBook Pro with M3 Max.
 When High Power Mode is selected, your Mac allows the fans to run at higher speeds to maximize performance during intensive workloads.
 In System Settings, click Battery in the sidebar, then choose from the options in the High Power Mode dropdown.

-Note: To customize other advanced settings, like enabling power nap, automatic graphics switching, and when to wake for network access, click Options in Battery Settings.
+Note: To customize other advanced settings, like dimming the display on battery, preventing automatic sleeping, and when to wake for network access, click Options in Battery Settings.

-To charge the battery, use the MagSafe 3 port or any of the Thunderbolt 4 (USB-C) ports on your 14-inch or 16-inch MacBook Pro, or any of the Thunderbolt / USB 4 ports on your 13-inch MacBook Pro.
+Connect the power adapter.
+To charge the battery, use the MagSafe 3 port or any of the Thunderbolt 4 (USB-C) ports on your MacBook Pro with M3 Pro or M3 Max, or any of the Thunderbolt / USB 4 ports on your MacBook Pro with M3.

 Check the battery’s charge.
 Look at the battery status icon at the right of the menu bar to see the battery level or charging status.
 Or go to System Settings and click Battery in the sidebar.